 “It’ll be all right, man,” said Paul.
 He put his hand out.
-“I promise, it’ll be all right.”
+“I promise.”

 With a howl of wind the door slammed shut, and they were both gone.
 Everything was quiet.
 Even the wind and the snow stopped.

-Shawna stood up and ran after them, but when she opened the door again there was nothing but the storm and those huge, animal-like tracks in the snow.
+Shawna went after them, but when she opened the door again there was nothing but the storm and those huge, animal-like tracks in the snow.
 She called Eric’s name over and over.
 The wind called it back.
-If it weren’t for me, I’m sure Shawna would have tried to chase them and probably never would have come back.
-Instead she locked the door again and we huddled together on the living room floor, crying quietly.
-Falling chimney debris had smothered the fire, but the embers still glowed, like dozens of tiny, winking red eyes, watching us.

-I didn’t have long to wait anyway, as Shawna came back within minutes, telling me that the car was gone.
-She gave no further explanation, just “The car is gone,” and I nodded and accepted this, thinking that if Paul could bring the house down on us and carry Eric off right in front of us there was no reason he couldn’t spirit the car away too.
+I didn’t have long to wait anyway, as Shawna came back within minutes, telling me that the RV was gone.
+She gave no further explanation, just “It’s gone,” and I nodded and accepted this.

 “Why is he doing this?”
 Shawna said.
 “That’s not Paul.
 Paul wouldn’t do this.”